ACEP-WRE for Landowners - FIC

 Learn About Conservation Easements

 A conservation easement is a voluntary deed restriction you can place on your property to protect important resources including agricultural uses, wildlife habitat or wetlands.
-The easement is granted to and held by a qualified land trust, public agency, or tribe with the authority to monitor and enforce the terms of the easement, including restrictions on uses and activities that could threaten the values you are trying to protect.
+The easement is granted to and held by a qualified land trust, public agency, or Native nation with the authority to monitor and enforce the terms of the easement, including restrictions on uses and activities that could threaten the values you are trying to protect.
 Conservation easements can cover either an entire parcel or just a portion.
 Landowners work with the easement holder to decide which areas will be protected and have a voice in which uses and activities will be prohibited depending on easement type.

 Conservation easements are usually permanent and run with the land ensuring protections remain in place with new landowners.
 They can be used to protect wetlands and associated natural areas to provide habitat, improve water quality, and enhance groundwater recharge.
 Conservation easements that protect wetlands limit activities and uses like development, agricultural production, roads, and other structures that would threaten these values.